temuller/personal_website/content/authors/admin/_index.md

 - icon: orcid
   icon_pack: ai
   link: https://orcid.org/0000-0003-3939-7167
-- icon: linkedin
+- icon: linkedin-in
-  icon_pack: ai
+  icon_pack: fab
   link: linkedin.com/in/tomás-müller-bravo-57a8731a9
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.